-A freelancer should fulfill the following conditions to claim the eligible expenses as deduction from his freelance gross receipts-
+A freelancer should fulfil the following conditions to claim the eligible expenses as a deduction from his freelance gross receipts-

 - The expenses incurred should be wholly & exclusively related to rendering the service.

-- The expenses should not be of capital nature.
-However, depreciation expense on capital assets is allowed as deduction.
+- The expenses should not be of a capital nature.
+However, depreciation expense on capital assets is allowed as a deduction.

 - The expenses should not be of personal nature.